4110.1 PCAOB Rule 2100 requires each firm (domestic or foreign) to register with the PCAOB that:

 registration requirements for an auditor whose report is included in a filing with the SEC.
 There are instances, not included in the table, when a principal auditor will use the work of another auditor and take responsibility for the other auditor’s work.
-In these instances, the other with the SEC.
-The determination of whether the other auditor must be registered with the PCAOB is the PCAOB’s rules.
-In all such instances the is responsible for performing the audit in
+In these instances, the other the SEC.
+The determination of whether the other auditor must be registered with the PCAOB is made by rules.
+In all such instances the principal auditor is responsible for performing the audit in